SEN Information Report

 - Inclusion Service

-- School liaises closely with any other agency involved with the child e.g. Paediatrician, CAMHS, Young Carers etc.
+- School liaises closely with any other agency involved with the child e.g. Paediatrician, HYMS, Young Carers etc.

 How are the additional needs of a child reviewed?

-The review cycle used is an assess/discuss/plan/review model.
+The review cycle used is an assess/plan/do/review model.
 The frequency of review varies depending on the specific needs of the individual child.
 In all cases the following apply:

 - The individual targets set for a child with additional needs are reviewed, at least, once a term and often more frequently.
 More formal meetings or reviews with parents/carers take place at least once a term, with informal or interim meetings held between parents/carers and class teachers as often as necessary depending on the child’s needs